mwalbeck/docker-getgrav/README.md

 After the GRAV files have been installed a **bin/grav install** will be run to install the correct composer dependencies into vendor and all plugins specified in your dependencies file, if you have one.
 Lastly the cache will be cleared.

-You can customize which user the container runs as by using the [user option](https://docs.docker.com/engine/reference/run/#user).

-You can also change the folder name under /var/www, that GRAV will be installed into, by setting the following environment variable:
+You can customise the user id and group id the container user runs as, and the folder name under /var/www, that GRAV will be installed into, with environment variables:

+    UID=1000
+    GID=1000
     GRAV_FOLDER=awesome-site

-With the above option Grav will be installed into /var/www/awesome-site.
+With the above options the container user will run with a user id and group id of 1000.
+Grav will be installed into /var/www/awesome-site.

-If you wish you can run the container with the read-only option enabled.
+### Prod image

+The prod image exists if you would like to use the docker image with the read-only flag enabled.
+The prod container will be run as www-data with its default UID and GID, 33.
+You cannot change this at the moment.
+You can still customise the grav folder name just like the default image.

 ### Commandline